 China Projects in Panama:

-Since Panama established relations with the PRC, they have signed around 30 agreements with Chinese companies in its infrastructure sector, including ports and energy, of which many were allegedly made under questionable circumstances.
+Since establishing relations with China, Panama has signed 30 agreements with Chinese companies in its infrastructure sector, including ports and energy, many of which are alleged to have been made under questionable circumstances.

 - A $5.5 billion railway project